james-computing/MessageAppBackend/README.md

 # Architecture

-Communication between users happens inside rooms that they must create and join.

-The app has multiple services:
+The app is structured in multiple services that implement different functionality.
+The services are the following:

 <ul>
   <li> Auth: the authentication service; </li>
-  <li> REST: a REST API to manage room
+  <li> REST: a REST API to manage rooms and its messages; </li>
+  <li> MessageRealTime: a web app that uses ASP.NET Core SignalR for real-time communication. </li>
+  <li> KafkaConsumer: a web app with a Kafka consumer, to consume messages produced by other services. </li>
 </ul>